MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

     The `sendEmail()` function performs the following tasks:

     - Checks to see if the `acsEmailEnabled` feature flag is set to `true`.
+This flag checks to see if the `ACS_EMAIL_ADDRESS` environment variable has an assigned value.
     - If `acsEmailEnabled` is true, the `acsService.sendEmail()` function is called and the email subject, body, customer name, and customer email address are passed.
-Because the database contains sample data, the `CUSTOMER_EMAIL_ADDRESS` value from the `.env` file is used instead of `this.data.email`.
+Because the database contains sample data, the `CUSTOMER_EMAIL_ADDRESS` environment variable is used instead of `this.data.email`.
 In a real-world application the `this.data.email` value would be used.
     - Subscribes to the `sendEmail()` function in the `acsService` service.
 This function returns an RxJS observable that contains the response from the client-side service.
-    - If the email was sent successfully, it sets the `emailSent` property to `true`.
+    - If the email was sent successfully, the `emailSent` property is set to `true`.

 1. To provide better code encapsulation and reuse, client-side services such as *acs.service.ts* are used throughout the application.
 This allows all ACS functionality to be consolidated into a single place.

 1. Open *acs.service.ts* and locate the `sendEmail()` function.
-The full path to the file is *openai-acs-msgraph/client/src/app/core/acs.service.ts*.
+The full path to the file is *client/src/app/core/acs.service.ts*.

     ```typescript
     sendEmail(subject: string, message: string, customerName: string, customerEmailAddress: string) : Observable<EmailSmsResponse> {